Return to key areas of work

 Target: Maintain or increase compliance status in at least 4 of 6 targeted categories

-How we are doing: Compliance status has improved for 4 of the 6 targeted categories: activities within drinking water protection zones, simple water takes, and two of the four categories of prioritised high/medium risk activities (Central Canterbury and Urban Canterbury).
+How we are doing: The compliance status has improved for all of the 6 targeted categories: activities within drinking water protection zones, simple water takes, and four categories of prioritised high/medium risk activities (North, Central, South and Urban Canterbury).

 On track